 There are lots of different ways to make mac and cheese, but two of them are more popular than others.
 The first type is southern or baked mac and cheese, which includes eggs and is almost like a casserole.
 The second type is cooked on the stovetop in a béchamel sauce.
 There are no eggs and it is super creamy.

 Frequently Asked Questions

-Q: The recipe says to use uncooked noodles, however it also says to rinse the pasta?
+The recipe says to use uncooked noodles, however, it also says to rinse the pasta?

 Yes, rinse the uncooked pasta simply to remove any dust and foreign particles from the manufacturing plant.

 We don’t recommend reheating macaroni and cheese as it never tastes quite the same and there’s a possibility that the macaroni will become mushy.
-However if this is a deal breaker, you can reheat it – simply add some milk to loosen the thickened sauce while reheating.
+However, if this is a deal breaker, you can reheat it – simply add some milk to loosen the thickened sauce while reheating.
 We recommend making it and having it ready right before you leave.
 Turn off the slow cooker but leave the lid on.
 When you arrive stir it and loosen with milk if needed.

 This serves 6-8 people.
 A serving size is 2 ounces of dry pasta which expands to approximately 1.5 cups with sauce when cooked.

-Q: Can I mix all of the ingredients, refrigerate overnight, and put in crock pot a few hours prior to serving?
+Can I mix all of the ingredients, refrigerate overnight, and put in the crockpot a few hours prior to serving?

 Yes, with the exception of the pasta.
 Wait until you take it out of the fridge and are turning the slow cooker on before you add the macaroni.

-Ingredients you will need for crockpot macaroni and cheese:
+Ingredients you will need for crockpot mac and cheese:

 - 1 pound elbow pasta